Getting started with Convox is easy. The instructions below guide you through:

 If you already have a Dockerized application, running on Convox is as easy as adding one small file that describes your application.
 If you are not already using Docker, don’t worry we have sample applications for all popular frameworks that will make it easy to get started.

-- If you have an existing application follow these easy steps here.
+- If you have an existing application see the Application Setup section of these docs.

 - If you are starting from scratch you can clone a demo application to get started.

 Run locally for development

 To ensure your production deployments behave exactly the same as your local development environment Convox installs a local Rack for development that mimics your production Racks.